 The valve liners had not lasted as well as had been hoped from the 1984 rebuild.
-Hardness testing on these liners indicated the grade of iron used was the actually same hardness as the original BR specification and therefore was unlikely to be the cause of the accelerated wear rates we had experienced.
-Two liners on one side had been subject to damage caused by a valve breaking up in service, and after sufficient machining to clean up the damage had been completed this left only enough material for one more lot of machining, and so these two liners are scheduled to be replaced during the current overhaul.
-The two liners on the other side have sufficient metal for about three further lots of machining, given the use of improved boring equipment, and will be retained for the present.
-However, we have had new castings made for the total set of four and have used a much harder grade of iron, interestingly based on David Wardale’s re-engineering work on the South African Railway’s class 26 ‘Red Devil’ 4-8-4, which we trust will give an improved life in the future, whatever the actual cause of the previous wear.
+Hardness testing on these liners indicated the grade of iron used was actually the same hardness as the original BR specification and therefore was unlikely to be the cause of the accelerated wear rates we had experienced.
+Two liners on one side had been subject to damage caused by a valve breaking up in service, and after sufficient machining to clean up the damage had been completed this left only enough material for one more lot of machining, and so these two liners were scheduled to be replaced.
+The two liners on the other side had sufficient metal for about three further lots of machining, given the use of improved boring equipment, and could be retained.
+However, we had new castings made for the total set of four and used a much harder grade of iron, interestingly based on David Wardale’s re-engineering work on the South African Railway’s class 26 ‘Red Devil’ 4-8-4, which we trust will give an improved life in the future, whatever the actual cause of the previous wear.

-The original chimney has corroded beyond repair and a new one has been cast accurately to the original profile.
-This was done from a pattern on the North Yorkshire Moors Railway, but required further minor refinements to satisfy our exacting, some could say pedantic, standards!
+The original chimney has corroded beyond repair and a new one was cast accurately to the original profile.
+This was done from a pattern kindly loaned by Peter Robinson, owner of sister loco 3814, at that time on the North Yorkshire Moors Railway, but the pattern required further minor refinements to satisfy our exacting, some could say pedantic, standards!

-Since 1995, while we have been undertaking various rebuild tasks on our own, we have also been pressing the SVR Company to honour its commitment to overhaul the locomotive.
-What is clearly general economic stringency of the tourist railway movement as a whole has meant that our engine has taken something of a back seat in the SVR overhaul queue, several engines perceived at the time as being easy overhauls being leapfrogged ahead of ours.
-While 2857 was in the Bridgnorth boiler shop having the new front bufferbeam riveted in place early in 2004 the opportunity was taken to lift the boiler for better access to the frames of the engine, this lower section then being towed back to Bewdley for further overhaul work.
+While we undertook various rebuild tasks on our own, we were also pressing the SVR Company to honour its commitment to overhaul the locomotive.
+What is clearly general economic stringency of the tourist railway movement as a whole meant that our engine took something of a back seat in the SVR overhaul queue, several engines perceived at the time as being easy overhauls being leapfrogged ahead of ours.

 2857 Society volunteers work on the boiler inside Bridgnorth boilershop preparing the foundation ring for removal.

-This brings the 2857 story up to July 2005 and we hope you have found this account interesting.
-For more recent news please refer to our News section.
+This brings the 2857 story up to August 2012 and we hope you have found this account interesting.